 Individual therapy sessions teach clients and their families to help regain communication skills and compensatory strategies to manage their disorders in activities of daily life.
 Goals are established jointly with each client and his or her family member(s).
 Innovative treatment strategies include high or low-tech augmentative and alternative communication, video taping, and role-play in everyday communicative contexts.

 Group therapy sessions provide a realistic communication context in which adults can practice communication skills.
 This approach provides a supportive social environment with peers to assist in generalization of skills.
 Group offerings vary from semester to semester.
+Here are a few examples of previous offerings:

 Community Outing Group The Community Outing Group provides people with aphasia real-world opportunities to practice communication skills in restaurants, stores and other locations.
 Before going into the community, participants practice their related communication skills, such as ordering food, seeking information and anticipating problems that may occur.
 During the outing, graduate students and clinical instructors provide support during interactions as needed.
 (Fall and Summer Only)